-- 4) To learn why some of the ideas that were proposed alternate to modern atomic theory were not taken forward in modern science. - 5) To understand that analysis of historical information from multiple perspectives can be a useful tool to understand modern scientific theories/knowledge.
+- 4) To learn why some of the ideas that were proposed as an alternative to modern atomic theory were not taken forward in modern science. - 5) To understand that analysis of historical information from multiple perspectives can be a useful tool to understand modern scientific theories and knowledge.